-Add chopped cilantro, red chili powder, salt, oil, and green onion to the bowl.
+- Add chopped cilantro, red chili powder, salt, oil, and chopped green onions to the bowl.

-- Not always, but every once in a while I will add a thai chili pepper to the chutney.
-If you plan to add one, I recommend adding only 1 thai chili pepper per bulb of garlic.
+- Want it spicier?
+Add a Thai chili pepper to the chutney.
+I recommend adding 1 Thai chili pepper per bulb of garlic.

 - Extra salt is recommended.

 - Pair it with kichu/kichoo/papdi no lot, dhokla, eggs, or pasta dishes such as spaghetti, lasagna, or eggplant parmesan.
 See the post for more recommendations